 Rough drying in Care mode was the infrared technology's time to shine – literally – as it casts a spooky green glow onto your hair while you go.
 This was actually quite handy from a practical perspective as I could see exactly what spot of hair was being dried at any given time.
 The nimble build made moving the dryer around a breeze, I doubt even those with a thick, curly head of hair would get arm ache, no matter how long you had to hold it up.

 The power and temperature initially felt a bit underwhelming compared with the whacking great blast of say, the ghd Helios.
 But that is the point with the Zuvi Halo – that unique infrared is designed to mimic air drying your hair in the sun, albeit speedier.
-Said light is doing a good chunk of the heavy lifting, so you won't experience a tangible whoosh of heat and air.
+Said light is doing a good chunk of the heavy lifting, so you won't experience a tangible whoosh of heat and air, which also makes this one of the quietest hair dryers I've tried.
 The brand says it dries at "top speeds" although I'd argue it wasn't quite as fast as some high-end models.
 But (big but) there really wasn't much in it.

 Once my hair was 90% dry, I switched to the styling concentrator and finished in Style mode, which took about four minutes from start to finish.
 This definitely felt quicker than the infrared bit, and my hair was left smooth, unfrazzled and noticeably shinier than the half I left to genuinely air dry in the breezy Autumn sun.
 I've now been using the Zuvi for a month or so, in a mix of Care mode, Fast mode and Style mode, depending on time pressure or how coiffed I want to look on the day.
 Yes, there's a little more to get your head around here, but it's worth investing the extra time in pinning down your perfect combo for bespoke drying.